 In most cases, provided that an applicant is asymptomatic, the best policy rating for an individual following a prostatectomy is Standard.
 This rating is typically given to those insureds who are of “average” health in a particular policy class for their height and weight.

-If, however, you have other slight health issues – weather it is due to your prostate condition or to another unrelated condition – you may still be able to qualify for coverage.
+If, however, you have other slight health issues – whether it is due to your prostate condition or to another unrelated condition – you may still be able to qualify for coverage.
 However, you may qualify at a Substandard rating.
 This means that, because you pose a higher risk to the insurance company, your premium rate will be higher than the Standard, or higher than average.

 How to Apply for Life Insurance